-After you see if your Etsy keyword is long tail, you’re going to see many different Marmameters (that’s what we call them).
+After you see if your Etsy keyword is long tail, you will see many different Marmameters (that’s what we call them).
 We’ve got searches, engagement, and competition.
-Right off the bat, you’ll see that Searches for fall t-shirt isn’t great.
-It’s at 119.
+Right off the bat, you’ll see that searches for fall t-shirt aren’t great.
+It’s at 99.
 It’s in the orange.

 How does the average buyer use Etsy search?

 Here’s something you want to keep in mind regarding searches versus engagement.
 If people are searching with a specific keyword, but they’re not clicking through listings, then it’s not a very helpful keyword to use.

 That’s because the average buyer uses Etsy search like they would Google.

 The average buyer goes to Etsy to search for a gift for their friend.
 Just like we did, they type in the keyword ‘fall t-shirt.’
 So there they are, they’re on Etsy looking through the fall t-shirts.
 They’re trying to find a good shirt for their friend.

 Their friend likes fall.
 But they don’t really know much more than that specifically, so they’re just looking for a cool design that they think their friend might like.
 A random listing catches their eye and it’s a pumpkin spice t-shirt!
 They then go back to search to look for ‘pumpkin spice t-shirts.’

 They then go back up and do a search with something like ‘pumpkin spice t-shirt.’
 Now, they’ve put in a long tail keyword phrase in the search bar for Etsy, and they’re searching for something more specific.

 They now know that this is precisely what they want to buy.
 This is an excellent example of how buyers use Etsy search to try to find items they’d like to purchase.

 The downside to using popular Etsy keywords in a saturated market